decentraland/protocol/docs/Decentraland Protocol for Explorers.md

 An auth chain is a chain of signatures, where:

 - The first element of the chain is the original signer, and the one who will be used to validate against the blockchain
-- The last element of the chain contains the EHash and a signature
+- The last element of the chain contains the entity hash and a signature
-- In between are ephemeral keys that can be used for signing
+- In between are [ephemeral keys](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt2r1.pdf) that can be used for signing, every ephemeral key is signed with the previous one generating a trust chain.
+All keys and their signatures conform the AuthChain.

 The idea is that the user signs an ephemeral key with a certain expiration date.
 Then that key can be used for signing entities for as long as it remains valid.
 Therefore, the user only has to sign once until the ephemeral key expires.